Is your therapy working? Counseling in Long Island

 What’s the goal of therapy?

 The picture had drawings of different phases and ages from 3 months age until adulthood and the tasks necessary for completion.
-The photo explained how, as trauma + EMDR experts, it is our job to help you graduate developmental needs as you process through therapy goals.
+The photo explained how, in therapy, the focus is helping you graduate “developmental stages” as you process through therapy goals.

 EMDR, Trauma + Developmental Stages.